Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 This guidance is for England & Wales

 Food business operators (FBOs) can change the durability indication (best-before and best-before-end dates, not use-by dates) if necessary.
-They then become responsible for the accuracy of changes that they make.
+They then become responsible for the accuracy of any changes that they make.
 This enables, amongst other things, FBOs to freeze a product if it is appropriate to do so.
 An FBO that freezes a product needs to indicate the new durability date and give the appropriate conditions of use and storage instructions.
 (An FBO is any business involved in the manufacture or supply of food for human consumption, and includes retailers.)

 Most prepacked foods must also carry a batch and/or lot number so a product can be traced if necessary.